-Applicants should include a Letter of Application with all applications.
-A copy of the letter should be placed at the beginning of Module 1.

 At least the following should be addressed in the letter of application:

-If the application is being submitted simultaneously with one or more additional applications for the identical product this should be stated and also confirmed that the submissions are identical except for the proprietary name.
+If the application is being submitted simultaneously with one or more additional applications for the identical product this should be stated and confirm that the submissions are identical except for the proprietary name.

 If the dossier has been licensed in from a third party and the third party’s name or logo is included in documents in the dossier, an explanation should be provided in the letter of application to clarify the relationship between the third party and the applicant.